Preventing Exposure to Lead

 Create barriers between living/play areas and lead sources wherever possible.

-Make sure that your child’s main play area is not under old windows or near doors.
+Make sure that the child’s main play area is not under old windows or near doors.
 Windows can create a lot of lead dust.
 Each time a window is opened or closed, the edges of the window can rub on the frame and create dust.
-This is one of the greatest sources of lead dust in many older homes.
+This is one of the greatest sources of lead dust in many pre-1978 homes.
 Doors create lead dust too if the edge of the door rubs on the door frame when it is opened and closed.
 Window frames and doors are called friction surfaces.

-You can also apply temporary barriers such as contact paper or duct tape, to cover holes in walls or to block children's access to other sources of lead.
+Temporary barriers such as contact paper or duct tape, to cover holes in walls or to block children's access to other sources of lead.

 Try to Clean Your House Every Week

-Proper housekeeping habits can greatly reduce the amount of lead dust in your home.
+Proper housekeeping habits can greatly reduce the amount of lead dust in your home

-• Wet wash all horizontal surfaces in the home at least once a week, focusing on the areas your child uses the most.
+• Wet wash all horizontal surfaces in the home at least once a week, focusing on the areas the child uses the most.
 A simple solution of soap and water is a great way to wet wash the surfaces in your home.

 • Horizontal surfaces include window sills, tables, chairs, bookshelves, and any other flat surfaces, especially those within a child’s reach.
 Windowsills and wells can contain high levels of leaded dust.
 They should be kept clean.